jrtibayan/AspNetCore-RazorPages-Project01-MovieApp/README.md

 11. Examining the Create page model
 The `OnGet` method initializes any state needed for the page.
 The Create page doesn't have any state to initialize, so Page is returned.
 The `Movie` property  uses the `[BindProperty]` attribute to opt-in to model binding.
 When the Create form posts the form values, the ASP.NET Core runtime binds the posted values to the `Movie` model.
-The `OnPostAsync` method is run when the page posts form data
+The `OnPostAsync` method is run when the page posts form data.

+12. Examining the Create Razor page
+I just noticed that a bunch of bootstrap classes are being used and have verified that the project is using bootstrap.
+Anyway, the scaffolding engine created a Razor markup of each field in the model.
+Each were contained in a div with form-group class and have a label, input and span.
+The label of course display the name of the field and the input will be used to create new data entry.
+The span with `Validation Message Tag Helper` displays validation message for each field.
+There is also a div with `Validation Summary Tag Helper` on top that I think will display summary of validation errors.